shadowvalley/shadowvalley/README.md

 Software Developer
 ------------------

+Hey folks, Nice to meet you!!

+Little details about me -
 Working with Amazon in Alexa org to create tools for people with disabilities to help them lead a better life using the power of Amazon Alexa.
 Over my time at Amazon, i have got the chance to work with Seller Services and Tax Teams.
+I have also worked with Credit Saison (https://creditsaison.in/) where I got to learn a lot about the fintech space.
 Apart from work, I am interested in reading books from my favourite author Rick Riordan.
 You can also find me playing table tennis which not sure how, i'm decent at..

 * 🌍  I'm based in New Delhi
 * ✉️  You can contact me at [ssatsin2308@gmail.com](mailto:ssatsin2308@gmail.com)